Criminology

 Attendance: 90% compulsory for each module (theory and laboratory if applicable)

-Laboratory sessions: in presence at our lab
+Laboratory sessions: In presence at our lab

 Language of instruction: English or Italian

-Academic year: starts every Autumn
+Academic year: Starts every Autumn

 Teaching Method

-Live Virtual Classroom with lecturer on our Digital Campus (MS Teams), attendance is compulsory.
+THEORY LESSONS Live Virtual Classroom with lecturer on our Digital Campus (MS Teams), attendance is compulsory.

 FACE-TO-FACE CLASSROOMS AND LABORATORY SESSIONS